cloudflare/cloudflare-docs-engine/src/content/learning/using-durable-objects.md

 }

 # upload_bootstrap_script is a temporary hack to work around a chicken-and-egg problem: in order
-# to define a Durable Object class, we must tell it a script and class name.
+# to define a Durable Object namespace, we must tell it a script and class name.
 But when we upload our
-# script, we need to configure the environment to bind to our durable object classes.
+# script, we need to configure the environment to bind to our durable object namespaces.
 This function
 # uploads a version of our script with an empty environment (no bindings).
 The script won't be able
-# to run correctly, but this gets us far enough to define the classes, and then we can upload the
+# to run correctly, but this gets us far enough to define the namespaces, and then we can upload the
 # script with full environment later.
 #
 # This is obviously dumb and we (Cloudflare) will come up with something better soon.